Reviews You Can Rely On

 Multiple Bikes?

 Having a quiver of mountain bikes is the definition of luxury.
-A multi-bike quiver can be the best solution to get the most out of this fantastic sport.
+A multi-bike quiver can be the best solution to get the most out of this fantastic sport and your available terrain.
 That said, it certainly isn't cheap.
 Having a short travel bike and an enduro bike will have you covered on the bulk of trails.
 Since this is somewhat unrealistic, we place a lot of emphasis on mid-travel trail bikes.
-These are often the best solution as they are comfortable on a huge variety of terrain.
-Long rides, some shuttle laps, after-work hot laps, these bikes can do it all.
+These are often the best solution as they are comfortable on a wide variety of terrain.
+Long rides, shuttle laps, after-work hot laps - these bikes can do it all.
 You can always rent a longer travel bike for an occasional trip to the bike park.

 Related: How to Select the Right Mountain Bike